-If you have young children then Oslo is a brilliant family friendly city break destination to add to your travel bucket list.
+If you have young children, then Oslo is a brilliant family friendly city break destination to add to your travel bucket list.

-Back in May when bank holidays bookend the month, I went on two city breaks with my family (my DH and my 4-year-old boy, Milo stayed at his doggy friends house).
+Back in May when bank holidays bookend the month, I went on two city breaks with my family (my DH and my 4-year-old boy, Milo stayed at his doggy friend’s house).
 One was a break in London and one to Oslo in Norway.

-If you were following along on Instagram or twitter at the time you’ll have seen that we had a fabulous time in Oslo.
-We were the lucky ones to experience glorious sunshine in Oslo even if the temperatures weren’t exactly Mediterranean, I still came back with some new freckles.
+If you were following along on Instagram or Twitter at the time, you’ll have seen that we had a fabulous time in Oslo.
+We were the lucky ones to experience glorious sunshine in Oslo even if the temperatures weren’t exactly Mediterranean; I still came back with some new freckles.
 Oslo shone like a jewel with all the reflected light from the water and that I really hadn’t been expecting.
 We rediscovered how much we love Northern European cities (in May 2016 we went to Copenhagen as a family) and discovered what a compact do-able city Oslo is for a family travelling with a child who needs to stop regularly but equally run off some energy from time to time.

 So if it’s so expensive why is it a good family friendly destination?
 Firstly it’s easy to get around.
-Children under 4 travel for free and you can get an Oslo pass for 4-15-year-olds which gives you unlimited free travel by bus, tram, underground, boat and some local trains.
+Children under four travel for free and you can get an Oslo pass for 4-15-year-olds which gives you unlimited free travel by bus, tram, underground, boat and some local trains.
 Like the adult version, it also includes entry to museums and other attractions.
 My little one loved hopping on the boat to go to the Bygdøy peninsula, which houses some of the most popular museums (more below).

 There’s lots to do.
-Museums may not always spark enthusiasm in children but Oslo has a couple that even world weary kids will find fascinating.
-We visited in quick succession the Viking Ship museum, Fram Museum – the polar ship Fram and the Kon Tiki Museum.
+Museums may not always spark enthusiasm in children, but Oslo has a couple that even world-weary kids will find fascinating.
+We visited in quick succession the Viking Ship Museum, Fram Museum – the polar ship Fram and the Kon Tiki Museum.
 Can you spot a theme here?
 Yes, boats were a draw and the compact nature of these individual museums meant that we could keep up a good pace of interest and avoid any meltdowns.
-We did also go into the Norwegian Maritime Museum but we only ended up using their café as our little one was in need of some running around by this point.
+We did also go into the Norwegian Maritime Museum, but we only ended up using their café as our little one was in need of some running around by this point.

-Oslo is an incredible city for free entertainment and we found some great impromptu events like the traditional craft and culture exhibition we were lucky to come across on Bygdøy and the fun annual plant sale at the Oslo Botanical Gardens.
+Oslo is an incredible city for free entertainment, and we found some great impromptu events like the traditional craft and culture exhibition we were lucky to come across on Bygdøy and the fun annual plant sale at the Oslo Botanical Gardens.
 The Vigeland Sculpture Park, City Hall, The Armed Forces Museum and a look in and on top of, the Oslo Opera House were all free.

 Other worthwhile family experiences we enjoyed include a trip to Vulkan for a walk along the river and a visit to the Mathallen food hall, and a promenade along Aker Brygge Wharf which on a sunny day is absolutely lovely with its café and play park.
-A word of warning though – keep a close eye on your little ones as the harbour isn’t enclosed/fenced and little wobbly children could fall in.
+A word of warning though – keep a close eye on your little ones as the harbour isn’t enclosed/fenced, and little wobbly children could fall in.

 Thirdly Oslo eateries do not shake their heads or raise their eyebrows when you eat with a small child.
-In Cities like London, Paris and New York I have experienced this but in Oslo, everyone was really welcoming and talked directly to our son like the small person he is, rather than thinking he’s going to be a nuisance.
+In Cities like London, Paris and New York I have experienced this, but in Oslo, everyone was really welcoming and talked directly to our son like the small person he is, rather than thinking he’s going to be a nuisance.
 In fact, we actually went out for a rather spectacular dinner on Aker Brygge Wharf when we went to Ling Ling which is part of Hakkasan.
-The staff were wonderful the food delicious and the interior design was knock your socks off.
+The staff were wonderful the food delicious, and the interior design was knock your socks off.
 In fact, the place deserves a whole blog post just about the design details.

-We thoroughly enjoyed our trip to Oslo and it’s made me want to visit more of Norway, so watch this space for 2018.
+We thoroughly enjoyed our family friendly city break to Oslo, and it’s made me want to visit more of Norway, so watch this space for 2018.
 I could share so much more about Oslo so if you need any recommendations do drop me a line.
 To see more of my travel adventures visit here and here

 Many thanks to Visit Olso for providing us with Oslo Passes for this trip.